Choose options

 About this book

-Forewarned of Prussia's intention to declare war on France, Napoleon decided to strike first with a bold advance from Wurzburg into Saxony.
-On 14 October, a double battle was fought: Napoleon with 96,000 men and 120 guns faced and severely defeated Prince Hohenlohe and General Ruchel.
-The decisive engagement took place further north, where Marshal Davout with 27,000 men and 40 guns defeated the main Prussian army under Frederick William IV and the Duke of Brunswick.
-This title examines these two battles, Jena and Auerstadt, in detail, clearly showing how quickly Napoleon dealt a heavy blow to Prussia's military machine.
+Warned of Prussia's intention to declare war on France, Napoleon decided to attack first with a bold advance from Würzburg toward Saxony.
+On October 14, a double battle was fought: Napoleon, with 96,000 men and 120 cannons, confronted and soundly defeated Prince Hohenlohe and General Ruchel.
+The decisive engagement took place further north, where Marshal Davout, with 27,000 men and 40 cannons, defeated the main Prussian army under Frederick William IV and the Duke of Brunswick.
+This book examines these two battles, Jena and Auerstadt, in detail, clearly showing the swiftness with which Napoleon dealt a severe blow to Prussia's military machine.

 The author:

-David Chandler was head of the Department of War Studies at the Royal Military Academy, Sandhurst for 33 years.
-He enjoyed immense respect in the field of military history and held many positions including Honorary Chairman of the British Military History Commission, Honorary Founding President of the European Union Reenactment Societies and Trustee of the Royal Armouries.
-He was also a Council Member of the Army Historical Research Society and a Fellow of the Royal Historical Society.
+David Chandler was head of the War Studies Department at the Royal Military Academy, Sandhurst, for 33 years.
+He enjoyed immense respect in the field of military history and held many positions, including Honorary Chairman of the British Military History Commission, Honorary Founding President of the European Union Reenactment Societies, and Trustee of the Royal Armouries.
+He was also a Council member of the Army Historical Research Society and a Fellow of the Royal Historical Society.
 Sadly, David passed away in October 2004.

 Content